davidgiven/cpmish/README.md

 	library, mostly written by Pigmaker57.
 It is distributable under the terms of the General Public license version 2.
 See the `third_party/libz80ex/COPYING` file for the full text.

+  - `third_party/camelforth` contains a copy of CamelForth for the Z80, written by B. J. Rodriguez.
+It is distributable under the terms of the General Public License version 3.
+See `third_party/camelforth/COPYING` for the full text.